RK0429/MathUniverse/design/check_list.md

 # Implementation Checklist

-Before diving into the lists, here’s the big picture: you’ll stand up **two tightly-coupled workspaces**—Lean 4 (with `lake`) and Rust—wire them to a Docusaurus site, and then automate everything so that *saving* a `.lean` file locally or *pushing* to `main` in GitHub instantly regenerates MDX, rebuilds the site, and redeploys it.
+Before diving into the lists, here's the big picture: you'll stand up **two tightly-coupled workspaces**—Lean 4 (with `lake`) and Rust—wire them to a Docusaurus site, and then automate everything so that *saving* a `.lean` file locally or *pushing* to `main` in GitHub instantly regenerates MDX, rebuilds the site, and redeploys it.
 Below, each section expands the original checklist with extra context, commands, and file snippets.

 ---